astenmies/cool-docs/go-course-02/README.md

 	fmt.Println("secondCard:", secondCard)

 	// This would throw an error, because it's
-	// not a new variable, it's just an assigned
+	// not a new variable, it's just being assigned
 	// a new value.
 	// secondCard := "Three of Spades"
 }